n0xturne/n0xturne.github.io/_posts/2024-06-03-Validation.md

 ![dirsearch.png](/assets/img/Validation/dirsearch.png)

-While testing functionality of application I placed single quote in the `country` parameter which resulted in error.
+While testing functionality of application, I placed single quote in the `country` parameter which resulted in error.
 This indicates that application could be vulnerable to SQL Injection and requires further testing.

 ![sqlTest.png](/assets/img/Validation/sqlTest.png)